Everytab/Everytab-System-7/README.md

 How to make an install

 Requirements
-1) Compiled ES.bas and ST1.bas
+1) Compiled ESSM2.bas and CDST.bas
 2) PowerISO

-Edit the base disk images given

-• Copy ST1 to the root of the floppy

-• Copy ES.bas and PLUSNON to THE ES/7 FOLDER
+1) Modify the ES7.zip and replace the needed files
+2) Modify the boot image file of the ISO (option in PowerISO) and add CDST

 Put test releases in the Releases tab